What we’re doing to beat the thieves

 Cable theft costs us millions of pounds each year.
-The total cost to the economy, taking into account the impact of freight delays to power stations, supermarkets etc and on passengers who miss appointments or have their day ruined, is even higher.
+The total cost to the economy – taking into account the impact of freight delays to power stations and supermarkets, and on passengers who miss appointments or have their day ruined – is even higher.

 Britain's rail network is designed to fail safe, which means that when a cable is cut trains are brought to a standstill.
 This protects passengers but can lead to lengthy, frustrating delays while the problem is found and fixed safely.

 A large proportion of our funding comes from the Government, so these thefts are, ultimately, costing taxpayers money.

 How you can help